SussexPAL/PythonCrashCourse/Scripts/further_function.md

     return x_div
 ```

 Remember type hints are completely optional!
 They actually change nothing at the low level.
-But they are favoured by a lot of people - it can just make your code feel neater if you know what every type is meant to - especially people used to other programming languages like Java where this kind of explicit (or *static* typing) is mandatory.
+But they are favoured by a lot of people - it can just make your code feel neater if you know what every type is meant to be - especially for people used to other programming languages like Java where this kind of explicit (or *static* typing) is mandatory.

 ## Summary
 With this we've covered everything we need to about functions.
 Throughout your coding career, you'll be seeing these a lot.
 You'll be writing your own functions of course, but you'll also have to use ones that have been written by other people.
 Having a solid understanding of Python functions - both how they work inside, and how they are used - is essential.